 - HackerOne’s Customer Success team will escalate certain concerns to program teams and engage closely to encourage a favorable outcome if, in HackerOne's judgment, the hacker's case warrants it.

 - If the security team is unable to respond to the hacker or if the situation is not promptly resolved, The Mediation team will contact all involved parties and work together with the hacker and program teams to gain an appropriate and timely outcome.

 Mediation requests are different from Support requests.
-When requesting for mediation, it’s important that you request for help for the right reasons, as some issues are best taken to HackerOne support instead.
+When requesting mediation, it’s important that you request for the right reasons, as some issues are best taken to HackerOne Support instead.
 Here’s a table to help you see the difference between the type of requests: